Do you want to translate to another language?

-Greyhounds make great pets!
-Greyhounds may be super speedy on the track but did you know that they're also affectionately known as 40mph couch potatoes?
-They love to laze about (a comfy couch is a favourite spot), needing very little exercise, and make great pets for families of all ages.
+They may be super speedy on the track but did you know that they are also affectionately known as 40mph couch potatoes?
+They love to laze about (a comfy couch is a favourite spot!) and need very little exercise.

 More colours than a rainbow